redhat-developer-tooling/developer-platform-install/README.md

 On Windows if you running from cmd, powershell or git bash console and going to install components that is MSI installers please be sure you started console as Administrator.
-That is required because installer starts MSI installers in non-interactive mode and they will fail to run without Administartive privileges.
+That is required because installer starts MSI installers in non-interactive mode and they will fail to run without Administrative privileges.

 #### macOS

-On macOS, installer starts with osascript that requests administartive account credential to continue.
+On macOS, installer starts with osascript that requests administrative account credential to continue.
 So you can run from any bash instance and installer will show request for account with rights to administer current machine.